A no-frills eatery delivering a wide variety of classic, comforting Mexican dishes

-I (Kristen) am not anonymous.
-Yeah, I know, the old-school writers wore crazy costumes.
-But I can’t get the stories I want to share with you first if I’m not interacting with chefs, bartenders, servers, owners, etc. on a daily basis.
-Dinner reservations won’t be made in my name, though, unless I’m arranging dinner for my brother’s birthday or something.
+People know our faces.
+Yeah, we know, the old-school writers wore crazy costumes.
+But we can’t get the stories we want to share with you if we’re not interacting with chefs, bartenders, servers, owners, etc. on a daily basis.
+Dinner reservations won’t be made in our names, though, unless we’re arranging dinner for our own enjoyment.

 We take your reviews into consideration.
-If your experiences are different than mine, I’m going to investigate and adjust.
+If your experiences are different than ours, we’re going to investigate and adjust.

 And that’s how we do it!
 Any questions?
-Did I forget something?
-Let me know at email@example.com!
+Did we forget something?
+Let Kristen know at email@example.com!